 Explore the basics when it comes to forages for beef cattle.

-Forages for beef cattle are an important part of your operation’s efforts.
-They are the main source of food for your herd, and the least expensive option.
-An article from the South Florida Beef-Forage Program explains forages, and we shared the basics on forages.
-Find a summary of the article’s information concerning what affects forage quality below.
+Forages for beef cattle are important to the bottom line of your operation.
+Forages are one of the main—and least expensive options for feeding your herd.
+An article from the South Florida Beef-Forage Program shares the basics about forages.
+Find a summary below.

 Griffin Fertilizer is committed to helping both growers and ranchers make sound agronomic and economic decisions in order to maximize the health of their grove and pasture.
 As a full-service custom dry & liquid fertilizer blender and crop protection product distributor, we will continue our mission to further advance Florida agriculture.
 For questions or concerns about your farm or pasture, contact us and one of our team will be in touch.